athwbx/Cancer-Prediction-Using-SVM/README.md

 - **Cross-Validation:** Use cross-validation techniques to ensure a more reliable estimate of model performance.

 Contributions are welcome!
 Fork the repository and submit a pull request with your enhancements.

----

-You can expand on this as you explore your data and results in the actual project.